Dear Chap Nation:

 Students who are concerned about destructive or at risk behaviors from friends or fellow students should share their concerns with the Student Affairs Office.

 A student who voluntarily discloses information about an off-campus alcohol or drug use violation may potentially be eligible to remain a student at LCU.
-In any such case, the Dean of Students will view all academic records, student conduct files, and take into consideration the student’s conduct thorough investigation to determine if the student is performing and achieving academic, social, and character-driven goals in concert with the mission of the university.
+In any such case, the Dean of Students will view all academic records, student conduct files, and take into consideration the student’s conduct through the investigation to determine if the student is performing and achieving academic, social, and character-driven goals in concert with the mission of the university.
 In such cases that the Dean of Students deems appropriate, minimum rehabilitative sanctions will include counseling, extended probationary sanctions, and community service, which may be imposed on an offending student in lieu of automatic dismissal.
-The student is responsible for all costs involved with counseling, drug testing, and any other rehabilitation services they may be required.
-A second offense will result in automatic dismissal without the right of appeal.
+The student is responsible for all costs involved with counseling, drug testing, and any other rehabilitation services that may be required.
+A second offense may result in automatic dismissal.